dm6718/RITSAR/README.md

 Over the coming months, I will update this readme with more detailed instructions as well as interfaces for AFRL Gotcha data and DIRSIG SAR simulated data.

+To install, first download and unzip the repository.
+Then from the command line change to the unzipped directory and type "python setup.py install".
+To uninstall, simply remove the ritsar directory.
+This can likely by done by "rm -rf (Python Directory)/Libs/site-packages/ritsar".

 If anyone is interested in collaborating, I can be reached at dm6718@g.rit.edu.
-Ideas on how to incorporate a GUI or package the code for a distutils distribution would be greatly appreciated.
+Ideas on how to incorporate a GUI would be greatly appreciated.